senalbulumulle/senalui/README.md

 Senal UI is a UI library that is designed for the ecosystem of FOIL, Smith-Pad, and Electric-E.

-Originally it is called FOIL-UI, but now, it is called senalUI
+Originally before it is called FOIL-UI that is only for CSS, but now, it is called senalUI with the goal to provide the same UI style scheme for everything basically, that's the goal I have in mind.